matthewstclaire/job_tracker_backend/README.md

 https://github.com/matthewstclaire/job_tracker_frontend

 ## Install Instructions
 To run this server you will need to clone it and then run `rails s` in your console.
+Open your browser and navigate to `https:localhost:3000` to begin a session.

 ## License
 This database is available as open source under the terms of the MIT License.